 Geeta Bali: At her peak, Bali acted with Raj Kapoor, Dev Anand and Guru Dutt, but passed away of smallpox in 1965 at the age of 35.
 She was considered one of the most spontaneous and expressive stars of Bollywood for her acting.

-On the death anniversary of popular model and actress Kuljeet Randhawa, let's take a look at the Bollywood celebrities who died young before they could make a fortune out of the fame.
+It is the death anniversary of actor Aadesh Shrivastava today.
+We take a look at the Bollywood celebrities who died young before they could make a fortune out of fame.